johnalison/obsidian-notes/Journal/14 March 2025 Friday.md

 # Taught
 - Diane there with demo.
 Works!!!
-- Went over exam and
+- Went over exam and some problems

 Posted HW#6